 Source Water

 Describe the facility source water supply.
-Provide water quality data in tabular form characterizing the source water, including the constituents listed in the Source Water Monitoring section of the MRP.
+Provide water quality data in tabular form characterizing the source water, including the constituents listed in the Source Water Monitoring section of the Monitoring and Reporting Program (MRP).

 Process Water

 Provide water quality data in tabular form characterizing the winery effluent, including the constituents listed in the Winery Effluent Monitoring section of the MRP.